-Over the coming weeks, the Leaders of the district and borough councils in North Yorkshire are preparing a bid for local government reorganisation that is based on doing what's best for our people, places and economy.
+The Leaders of the district and borough councils in North Yorkshire are preparing a bid for local government reorganisation that is based on doing what's best for our people, places and economy.

 Our citizens, businesses and colleagues are passionate about where they live and work, and all your views are important.
 So throughout our preparation period we'll be reaching out to different groups in different ways.
 We'll find out what's important to people, how we can build on what we already do well, and how we can improve to make things better.